De Grisogono: History

-In 2012, De Grisogono majority shareholder Fawaz Gruosi sold his a majority stake to SODIAM (trading arm of the Angolan state diamond company), a company partially controlled by the José Eduardo dos Santos family.
+In 2012, De Grisogono majority shareholder Fawaz Gruosi sold his majority stake to SODIAM (trading arm of the Angolan state diamond company), a company partially controlled by the José Eduardo dos Santos family.

 In 2017, De Grisogono entered into a new partnership with former Leviev executives David and Lisa Klein.

 "Creation I," a necklace by de Grisogono, was sold for nearly Dh125 million, in 2017's Christie's sale.

 In 2017, the company set a new record at Christie's Magnificent Jewels sale in Geneva when it sold the world's biggest-ever emerald cut diamond offered at auction.
 The 163.41-carat D Flawless stone, which was cut from a 404 carat rough, was incorporated into a necklace designed by Fawaz Gruosi.
 It fetched 33.5 million Swiss francs, beating the previous record for a D Flawless diamond by nearly five million Swiss francs.

 In January 2019, Fawaz Gruosi supposedly left the company's board and his role as chief designer of De Grisogono.
 Céline Assimon was named CEO.
 On 29 January 2020, de Grisogono filed for bankruptcy.
 In 2022 it was bought by the Damac Group of Dubai.
 In August 2024, SODIAM sold its remaining shares in De Grisogono in a move to dismantle dos Santos' financial empire.